metalsmith/metalsmith/examples/rss-feed/Readme.md

 	    }

 2. The `source()` method declares the directory where the files will be pre-manipulation.
 3. The `destination()` method declares the destination directory the files will end up post-manipulation.
-4. The `clean()` method will delete the contents of the destination directory everytime metalsmith is run and the files are manipulated.
-5. The `use()` method wraps instances of plugins we will use in our project.
+4. The `use()` method wraps instances of plugins we will use in our project.
-6. The `collections()` method groups all our files from the `./posts` folder with the `.md` extension.
+5. The `collections()` method groups all our files from the `./posts` folder with the `.md` extension.
 We can now iterate through this object in our template files if we want to list all our chapters or chapters of a certain category.
 You can checkout this plugins docs [here](https://github.com/segmentio/metalsmith-collections).
-7. The `feed()` method grabs all the files in the `posts` collection and generates an RSS feed based on the data contained in these files.
+6. The `feed()` method grabs all the files in the `posts` collection and generates an RSS feed based on the data contained in these files.
 The `feeds()` method relies on the `collections()` metho and should be input into the Metalsmith instance in this order to make sure the plugins work properly.
 7. The `markdown()` enables the markdown syntax for editing pre-compilation.
 8. The `permalinks()` method nests our files in subdirectories.
 9. The `layouts()` enables handlebars as the templating engine.